-E-procurement is just one part of the equation when it comes to going digital.
+Using procurement automation software to implement e-procurement is just one part of the equation when it comes to going digital.
 While many organizations have already adopted software to digitize signatures, forms, and store documents in the cloud, the bigger picture of digital procurement reveals a greater, untapped potential for companies.

 It Improves Efficiency